What Is Elementary Mathematics?

 A K Peters, 1999, p.
 35

 The answer to this question stems from a very distinct feature of mathematics, a feature that holds mathematics apart from other sciences.
 What is it?
-I believe that both professional mathematicians and those who had to struggle with mathematics throughout the school would agree that at the heart of mathematics stands proof, i.e., a logical derivation of a fact from other, often simpler (but not always so) facts.
+I believe that both professional mathematicians and those who had to struggle with mathematics throughout the school would agree that at the heart of mathematics stands proof, i.e., a logical derivation of a fact from other, often simpler (but not necessarily so) facts.
 The difficulty of the derivation may be judged by two factors: its length and the level of the auxiliary facts that were used in the derivation.
 The elementary mathematics may then be defined as that part of human activities that employs short proofs based on the simplest facts possible.

 How short may be the proofs?
 To draw an analogy with learning to play chess, there are non-trivial problems that fall under the rubric of "mate in one", or "mate in two" moves.
 And how simple should be those simplest facts that derivations of elementary mathematics may be based upon?
 If any are needed at all, they ought to be intuitive in some sense.
 For example, this is well known that human brain is hard wired for simple arithmetic and number comparison.
 So claims, like those that follow from the Pigeonhole Principle, should be quite intuitive to the majority of the human race.
 (The Pigeonhole Principle asserts that if the number of pigeons exceeds the number of nests, then there is a nest with at least two pigeons.)
 The necessary intuition may also come from experience.
 For example, hardly any one would object to the fact that the combined length of two sticks aligned end to end does not depend on the order in which the sticks are placed one after the other.